GluuFederation/docs-gg-prod/docs/source/upgrade.md

 Follow the below step to upgrade from 4.0 to 4.1.

+!!!
+Important
+    Upgrades should always be thoroughly scoped and tested on a development environment first.

 1. Take a backup of your `Kong` and `Konga` database.
 Use below command to export a Database.

       ```